(See Food Allergy and see Mushroom Poisoning.)

 |PrintOpen table in new window

 Two oral rotavirus vaccines are available that are safe and effective against the majority of strains responsible for disease.
-Rotavirus immunization is part of the recommended infant vaccination schedule (see Recommended Immunization Schedule for Ages 0–6 yr).
+Rotavirus immunization is part of the recommended infant vaccination schedule (see Table 2: Recommended Immunization Schedule for Ages 0–6 yr).

 Prevention of infection is complicated by the frequency of asymptomatic infection and the ease with which many agents, particularly viruses, are transmitted from person to person.
 In general, proper procedures for handling and preparing food must be followed.
 Travelers (see Traveler's Diarrhea) must avoid potentially contaminated food and drink.